oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An SD-JWT, at its core, is a digitally signed JSON document containing digests over the selectively disclosable claims with the Disclosures outside the document.
 Disclosures can be omitted without breaking the signature, and modifying them can be detected.
 Selectively disclosable claims can be individual object properties (key-value pairs) or array elements.

 Each digest value ensures the integrity of, and maps to, the respective Disclosure.
 Digest values are calculated using a hash function over the Disclosures, each of which contains a cryptographically secure random salt, the claim name (only when the claim is an object property), and the claim value.
-The Disclosures are sent to the Holder as part of the SD-JWT in the format defined in (#sd-jwt-structure).
+The Disclosures are sent to the Holder as part of the SD-JWT in the format defined in (#data_formats).

 An SD-JWT MAY also contain clear-text claims that are always disclosed to the Verifier.